JasonLi-TMT/Movie-recommendation-engine/README.md

 ## Data description:

-In this project, I use mainly two dataset, one is film rating data, and the other is movie poster data.
+In this project, I mainly use two datasets, one is film rating data, and the other is movie poster data.

 + Film rating data: Consist of 100,005 film rating records. (link: http://www.grouplens.org/node/73)

 + Film poster data: Movie poster data from IMDB & TMDB. (link: https://www.themoviedb.org/?language=en)

-The detail of data description could be found in the doc folder, there is a readme file there.
+The detail of data description could be found in the data folder, there is a readme file there.

 ## Environment: